ForgottenGlory/Living-Skyrim-3/LS3 Roadmap.md

 ## Not Changing
 ### CBBE & Bodyslide
 As before, I like CBBE/Bodyslide and they will be staying.

-### Combat Gameplay Overhaul, TUDM, and Nemesis
-Nemesis, TUDM. and CGO will once again not be in the list for reasons that are well known.

 ### HUD/UI
 This will not be changing for LS3.